 Social Media Accounts

 LinkedIn, Facebook, Twitter, YouTube, Google My Business.
 The list goes on.
-Limit your platforms to those frequented by your target audience and your ability to deliver content regularly
+Limit your platforms to those frequented by your target audience whose content is regularly updated.

 Newsletters and alerts provide an additional opportunity to engage your audience.
 Existing content from blogs, news releases and social media can be delivered in this other format.
 A semi-annual to quarterly eNewsletter provides an effective addition to a marketing strategy.